vjeranc/cmus-status-scrobbler/README.md

 ## Handling pause

 Pausing a track will not make it scrobble.
-Continuing the paused track will result in a scrobble if new playing time and playing time before pause satisfy the scrobble requirement (playing time >= 50% of track duration or at least 4 minutes).
+Continuing the paused track and finishing or stopping it will result in a scrobble if new playing time and playing time before pause satisfy the scrobble requirement (playing time >= 50% of track duration or at least 4 minutes).

 ## Implementation details